AbhaySM/appsmith/README.md

 ## Quick Start

-The fastest way to start with Appsmith is to try the cloud-hosted version.
+The fastest way to start with Appsmith is the cloud-hosted version.
 When you're ready, you can also host it yourself.

 * Start building apps *2 minutes* with [Appsmith Cloud](https://bit.ly/appsmith-signup-github)
 * Install locally or on a private instance with [Docker](https://docs.appsmith.com/setup/docker) *(Recommended)*